nodejs/evangelism/documents/meetup-starter-kit.md

 management resources and costs can be covered by them.
 Sponsors can also help provide content for your even.
 Having a talk given by one of their employees, about their product, can be a benefit both to you and the sponsor.

+Sponsors aren't always necessary, however.
+It takes a lot of extra work to communicate, set up, and maintain a relationship with them.
+A meetup can succeed without them, you just need to manage and invest personal resources a bit more.

 #### Protips:
 * "[We have] no sponsors for our group.
 Though we do have a company around SF host the event which usually involves setting up places for guests to sit, providing food/drinks and A/V setup for the speakers." @paulgrock on [GitHub](https://github.com/nodejs/evangelism/issues/162#issuecomment-145303436)